tezzyBTW/Shop-Tutorial/README.md

 The item shop is defined by a JSON file containing slots for daily (`daily1` through `daily6`) and featured (`featured1` through `featured6`) items.
 Each slot includes:

 **How To Get ID: To get the CID, etc for an item, go to Fortnite.gg, click on any item, and copy the ID shown at the bottom right of the pop-up.
-Use that ID to replace "CID_TBD" in your config.**
+Use that ID to replace "CID or any ID" in your config.**
 ```json
 {
     "//": "BR Item Shop Config",